George L. Leech: Auxiliary Bishop and Bishop of Harrisburg

-On July 6, 1935, Leech was appointed as an auxiliary bishop of the Diocese of Harrisburg and titular bishop of Mela by Pope Pius XI.
+On July 6, 1935, Leech was appointed as an auxiliary bishop of Harrisburg and titular bishop of Mela by Pope Pius XI.
 He received his episcopal consecration on October 17, 1935, from Cardinal Dougherty, with Bishops Thomas O’Reilly and James Ryan serving as co-consecrators.

 The pope named Leech as the fifth bishop of Harrisburg on December 19, 1935.
 After a month as bishop, he had memorized the forenames of all the clergy of his diocese.
-In 1946, Leech described Howard Hughes’s 1943 film The Outlaw as "a destructive and corrupting picture which glamorizes crime and immorality".
+In 1946, Leech described Howard Hughes' 1943 film The Outlaw as "a destructive and corrupting picture which glamorizes crime and immorality".

-Leech attended the Second Vatican Council from 1962 to 1965; Father William Keeler served as his peritus, or expert, at the Council.
+Leech attended the Second Vatican Council from 1962 to 1965; Reverend William Keeler served as his peritus, or expert, at the council.

 Retirement and legacy

-On October 19, 1971, Pope Paul VI accepted Leech's resignation as bishop of the Diocese of Harrisburg and appointed him as titular bishop of Allegheny.
+On October 19, 1971, Pope Paul VI accepted Leech's resignation as bishop of Harrisburg and appointed him as titular bishop of Allegheny.
 Leech continued to reside at the episcopal residence.
 George Leech died on March 12, 1985, at Holy Spirit Hospital in Harrisburg at age 94.
 He is buried at Holy Cross Cemetery in Harrisburg.

-On August 1, 2018, Bishop Ronald Gainer, Leech's successor as bishop of Harrisburg, announced that the names of every bishop of Harrisburg from 1947 onward – including Leech's – would be removed from any building or room in the diocese named in their honor, due to their failure to protect victims from abuse.
+On August 1, 2018, Bishop Ronald Gainer, Leech's successor as bishop of Harrisburg, announced that the diocese was removing the names of every bishop of Harrisburg from 1947 onward – including Leech's – from any building or room in the diocese named in their honor, due to their failure to protect victims of sexual abuse.